splunk/public-o11y-docs/synthetics/synth-use-cases/browser-test-use-case.rst

 Set up a Browser test to monitor a critical workflow
 ======================================================

 Buttercup Industries has a large conference coming up.
 Kai sets up an Browser test to monitor the performance of the website hosting to make sure that all attendees can access the website and see the agenda for the conference.
-Kai uses a Global variable to retrieve the user credentials during the login workflow.
+Kai uses a global variable to retrieve the user credentials during the login workflow.
 For more, see :ref:`global-variables`.

 Kai's Browser test captures this user workflow: